 1. Fairhope Municipal Pier

-Offering stunning views over Mobile Bay, Fairhope Municipal Pier is a popular attraction for visitors to the city.
+Offering stunning views over Mobile Bay, Fairhope Municipal Pier is one of my favorite attractions of the city.

 Whether you wish to walk in the park admiring tended rose gardens, cycle the promenade or picnic by the shores, you can do it all here.